Copyright (c) Meta Platforms, Inc. and affiliates.

 Args:

-collate_fn: collate function to wrap
+collate_fn: collate function to wrap.
+If None, returns batches as-is.

 Returns:

-New collate function, which is equivalent to input ``collate_fn`` for non-empty
+CollateFnWithEmpty: A callable that is equivalent to input ``collate_fn`` for non-empty

 """

-return partial(
+return CollateFnWithEmpty(

 sample_empty_shapes=sample_empty_shapes,